library-pals/read-action/README.md

 [Create a workflow dispatch event](https://docs.github.com/en/rest/actions/workflows#create-a-workflow-dispatch-event) with information about the book.
 The action will then fetch the book's metadata using [node-isbn](https://www.npmjs.com/package/node-isbn) and commit the change in your repository, always sorting by the date you finished the book.

-## Book status
+## Book lifecycle

-There are four statuses a book can have:

-1. want to read
-2. started
-3. finished
-4. abandoned
+When you add or update a book, you can set it as: want to read, started, finished, or abandoned.
+This will set the value as `bookStatus` and will add an accompanying date for the status.

 <!-- START GENERATED DOCUMENTATION -->